cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/data-orientation/practical.md

         return None
 ```

-We must define a query in the OSM language.
+We must define a query in the `overpy` language.
 In our example we want to find all restaurants in Pasto.
 The query we use has the following parts:

 1. `[out:json][timeout:25];`

 - out:json specifies that we want the output in JSON format
 - timeout:25 sets a timeout of 25 seconds for the query

-2. `area[name="Pasto, Nariño, Colombia"]->.searchArea;`
+2. `area[name="Pasto"]->.searchArea;`

 - This creates a named area filter called "searchArea"
 - It looks for an area with the name "Pasto, Nariño, Colombia"